koompi/koompi.org/content/applications/Media/Media.en.md

 **Popcorn Time** is a multi-platform, free software BitTorrent client that includes an integrated media player.
 Popcorn Time provide a free "alternative" to subscription-based video streaming services such as Netflix.

+### How to install the Popcorn Time

+As the popcorn is the alternative app and free to use as netflix or hulu. we can install them with 2 main choice:

 {{% tabs %}}
   {{% tab "First Choice" %}}